Ensuring Data Freshness in Multi-Rate Task Chains Scheduling: Related Works

-To illustrate the difference, consider a fusion task $\tau_{fus}$ that requires data from a high-latency Camera task ($\tau_{cam}, C_{cam}=10ms$) and a low-latency IMU task ($\tau_{imu}, C_{imu}=1ms$). \begin{itemize} \item \textbf{Standard Approach (Analysis):} Both tasks are released at $t=0$. $\tau_{imu}$ finishes at $t=1$, while $\tau_{cam}$ finishes at $t=10$.
+To illustrate the difference, consider a fusion task $\tau_{fus}$ that requires data from a high-latency computer-vision task ($\tau_{vis}, C_{vis}=10ms$), where $C_i$ is the Worst-Case Estimation Time (WCET), and a low-latency IMU processing task ($\tau_{imu}, C_{imu}=1ms$).
+We assume two parallel cores: \begin{itemize} \item \textbf{Standard Approach (Analysis):} Both tasks are released at $t=0$. $\tau_{imu}$ finishes at $t=1$, while $\tau_{cam}$ finishes at $t=10$.
 The fusion occurs at $t=10$.
 Consequently, the IMU data sits in the output buffer for $\Delta t = 9ms$, resulting in a data age of $10ms$ at the point of fusion. \item \textbf{Proposed Approach (Construction):} We apply a \textit{Start Offset} to the dominant task. $\tau_{cam}$ starts at $t=0$ (due to its large data freshness window/latency).
 However, $\tau_{imu}$ is offset to start at $t=9$.
 Both tasks finish exactly at $t=10$.
 The IMU data age at fusion is minimal ($1ms$), eliminating the $9ms$ of "stale" waiting time. \end{itemize} Our approach shifts from analyzing the age of execution flows to constructing flows that minimize waiting times by design.